 What do you think of this statement?
 "Everything that light touches can be photographed in an interesting way."
 Do you agree or disagree?
 This is your chance to give me your opinion and to submit a photo with interesting lighting.

-The one fundamental attribute of photography that transcends the types of cameras, lenses, editing software, and other accessories of digital photography, is lighting.
+The one fundamental aspect of photography that transcends the types of cameras, lenses, editing software, and other accessories of digital photography, is lighting.
 The average brain gathers about 90% of its information from our vision and the majority of us don't take the time to notice lighting.

 Photography is an opportunity to use light creatively to give our own view of the world.